illegitimis/Tutorial/azure/learn/vpn.gateway.fndmnt.md

 VpnGw2/Az|Maximum: 30|1 Gbps|Supported
 VpnGw3/Az|Maximum: 30|1.25 Gbps|Supported

-> Note
->> a Basic VPN gateway should only be used for Dev/Test workloads.
+> a Basic VPN gateway should only be used for Dev/Test workloads. \
->> In addition, it's unsupported to migrate from Basic to the VpnGW1/2/3/Az SKUs at a later time without having to remove the gateway and redeploy.
+> In addition, it's unsupported to migrate from Basic to the VpnGW1/2/3/Az SKUs at a later time without having to remove the gateway and redeploy.

 ## Deploy VPN gateways